esmero/archipelago-deployment/docs/ubuntu.md

   Nothing to worry about.
 We will provide the missing part in Step 5.

-Note 2: Please be patient.
-This step takes now 25-30% longer because of how the most recent Drupal Installation code fetches translations and other resources (see `Performed install task`).
-This means progress might look like getting "stuck", go and get a coffee/tea and let it run to the end.

 Once finished, this will give you an `admin` Drupal user with `archipelago` as password (change this if running on a public instance!) and also set the right Docker Container owner for your Drupal installation files.

 Note about Steps 2-3: You don't need to, nor should you do this more than once.
 You can destroy/stop/update, recreate your Docker containers, and start again (`git pull`), and your Drupal and Data will persist once you've passed the `Installation complete` message.
 I repeat, all other containers' data is persisted inside the `persistent/` folder contained in this cloned git repository.
 Drupal and all its code is visible, editable, and stable inside your `web/` folder.

-Final Note/optional: In between releases (Post release announcement, the period between 1.6.0 and 1.7.0), you can always run:
+Final Note/optional: In between releases (Post release announcement, the period between 1.7.0 and 2.2.0), you can always run:

 ```shell
 docker exec -ti esmero-php bash -c "composer update archipelago/* strawberryfield/* -W"